IHE/ITI.MHD/input/pagecontent/ITI-66.md

 Note 2: This FindFolder parameter is used when the less than parameter modifier is used on the created parameter.

+Note 3: Parameters specific to "submissionset" shall be silently ignored.

 **Translation of Token Parameter**